intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/install_windows_gpu.md

 This guide demonstrates how to install BigDL-LLM on Windows with Intel GPUs.

-This process applies to Intel Core Ultra and Core 12 - 14 gen integrated GPUs (iGPUs), as well as Intel Arc Series GPU.
+It applies to Intel Core Ultra and Core 12 - 14 gen integrated GPUs (iGPUs), as well as Intel Arc Series GPU.

 ## Install GPU driver